-- Appreciate the holistic research perspective in anthropology - ☐ Draw genealogies and collect verbal as well as nonverbal data. - They would be able to prepare a questionnaire and interview schedule to collect information on a specific topic and also organize and take notes in a focus group discussion.
+- Appreciate the holistic research perspective in anthropology - Draw genealogies and collect verbal as well as nonverbal data. - □ They would be able to prepare a questionnaire and interview schedule to collect information on a specific topic and also organize and take notes in a focus group discussion.

-] Collect a life history and other data from an informant and analyze them to understand a problem given to them.

-Operationalise all these methods and undertake a field based research and prepare a report on a given topic
+- □ Collect a life history and other data from an informant and analyze them to understand a problem given to them. - Operationalise all these methods and undertake a field based research and prepare a report on a given topic a.
+Anthropology as a natural science b.
+Anthropology as a social science c.
+Anthropology as a humanistic discipline d.
+The history of field work tradition in anthropology e.
+Salient features of anthropological research: fieldwork, holism, comparison, biocultural approach; the question of subjectivity: and value neutrality; macro - micro approaches; emic-etic approaches.

-Course activities consist of lectures, student presentation, group discussions, seminar presentation, assignment writing and tests.
+□ Course activities consist of lectures, student presentation, group discussions, seminar presentation, assignment writing and tests.